Virgil A. Lewis: Early and family life

-Lewis was born in a log cabin in West Columbia, Virginia, Mason County, then part of Virginia, to George W. Lewis Jr. (1819-1858) and his wife, the former Lucie Edwards (1814-1885).
+Lewis was born in a log cabin in West Columbia, Mason County, West Virginia, to George W. Lewis Jr. (1819-1858) and his wife, the former Lucie Edwards (1814-1885).
 His Scotch-Irish ancestors had settled in the Shenandoah Valley of Virginia, then crossed the Allegheny Mountains to settle first in Greenbrier County.
-His great grandfather Benjamin Lewis has fought as a patriot in the American Revolutionary War and after receiving a wound at the Battle of Point Pleasant returned to built cabins in what was then wilderness near Point Pleasant in the Kanawha Valley in 1797.
+His great-grandfather Benjamin Lewis has fought as a patriot in the American Revolutionary War and after receiving a wound at the Battle of Point Pleasant returned to build cabins in what was then wilderness near Point Pleasant in the Kanawha Valley in 1797.
 The family grew to include three sons and two daughters before George Lewis died in 1858.
 Virgil Lewis, as the eldest male (though only nine years old), then worked to support the family on a nearby farm.
-He continued his education, however, at a field school in winter, then worked as a printer’s assistant and later as a shipping clerk.
+He continued his education, however, at a field school in winter, then worked as a printer's assistant and later as a shipping clerk.
 In 1886, he married Elizabeth Stone (1862-1941) of Mason City.
 They had a daughter Anna Lucy (1888-1976) and their son Hale V. Lewis was born in 1890.